ALGEBRA - 2022/3

 Thus, the summative assessment for this module consists of:

-· One two-hour examination at the end of Semester 1, worth 75% of the module mark.
+· One two hour examination at the end of the semester; worth 75% module mark.

 Formative assessment and feedback

 Students receive written comments on their marked coursework assignments.
-Maple TA is used for part of the assignments and provides instant grading and immediate feedback.
 Verbal feedback is provided in lectures, seminars and office hours.

 - introduce the standard techniques of mathematical proof